mollymarieblakemore/Satiety-and-Macronutrients/README.md

 Previous research suggests a hierarchy of satiation: Protein > Carbohydrate > Fat, and highlights the importance of low energy density foods in promoting satiety.
 However, less is known about perceived satiety (PS)—consumer expectations of fullness prior to consumption.

+### Research Question
-This study examines how macronutrient composition and energy density influence perceived satiety ratings.
+How do macronutrient composition (protein, carbohydrate, fat) and energy density influence perceived satiety in commonly consumed UK foods?

 ## Study Design
 312 foods representative of the UK diet were selected